Azure-Samples/ms-identity-java-daemon/README.md

 ### Step 4: Run the sample

-Rebuild the project, and run it.
+From your shell or command line:

+- `$ mvn package`

+This will generate a `msal-Client-Credential-Grant-Sample-dependencies.jar` file in your /targets directory.
+Run this using your Java executable like below:

+- `$ java -jar msal-Client-Credential-Grant-Sample-dependencies.jar`

+`Or` run it from an IDE.

-Application will start, it will display the users in the tenant.
+Application will start and it will display the users in the tenant.

 ## About the code